shopware/docs/products/digital-sales-rooms/app-deployment/cloudflare.md

 wrangler pages deploy dist/
 ```

-## Automation with Github Actions
+## Automation with GitHub Actions

-### Setup Github Secrets & variables
+### Setup GitHub Secrets & variables

-- In Github Secrets, add `CLOUDFLARE_API_TOKEN` with API token value.
+- In GitHub Secrets, add `CLOUDFLARE_API_TOKEN` with API token value.
    - [Create an API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) in the Cloudflare dashboard with the "Cloudflare Pages — Edit" permission.
-- In Github environment variables, create new environment named `production`.
+- In GitHub environment variables, create new environment named `production`.
 Add `SHOPWARE_ENDPOINT` and `SHOPWARE_ACCESS_TOKEN` variables with appropriate values.
    - Besides `production`, we can add new values for the same variable names in multiple environments such as `development`, `staging`.

 ### Setup pipeline

-To trigger the deployment automatically, we can attach the Github Actions.
+To trigger the deployment automatically, we can attach the GitHub Actions.
-- Create a .github/workflows/publish.yml file in your repository with below sample content.
+- Create a `.github/workflows/publish.yml` file in your repository with below sample content.

 ::: warning
 Please note that this pipeline is just a sample.
 There are some points need to update for specific purpose